pydio/pydio-doc-admin-guide/2_running_cells_in_production/1_os_specific_guides/6_VMWare.md

 ### Use of well-known ports

 In order for Cells to be able to use well known 80 & 443 port, you have to give specific permissions to the binary file.
-The OVF you have downloaded is correctly configured and the embedded `cells-enterprise` binary has already these permission set.
-Upon upgrade, the binary changes and the permission are re-applied by systemd upon restart.
+The OVF you have downloaded is correctly configured and the embedded binary has already these permission set.
+When upgrading, the binary changes, but the permissions are automatically re-applied by systemd upon restart.

-Yet, if you ever need to manually apply these permission on the binary file:
+Yet, if you ever need to manually apply these permissions on the binary file:

 ```sh
 # log as pydio via ssh into the machine